nfdi4cat/voc4cat-tool/README.md

 `cd voc4cat-tool`

-Create a virtual environment in a local subfolder ".venv" (Note that the command is for windows.
+Create a virtual environment in a local subfolder ".venv" (This command is for windows.
 Replace "py" with "python3" on other platforms.):

 `py -m venv .venv`